ashwinbhaskar/jdbc-bulk-copy-update/README.md

  - Create a table called `inventory`
  - Generate master inventory file
  - Copy the master inventory file into table `inventory`
  - Generate test files in a folder `update_csv_files`.
-Each file contains item_id and the updated quantity.
+Each file contains item_id and the updated quantity separated by a comma.
+Each of these files contains 50K items.
  - Update inventory using the files in folder `update_csv_files` in a concurrent manner.

 After you run the command (last command) to update the inventory table, you can go to `http://localhost:16686` and select the service as `bulk-copy-update`.
 You should be able to see the traces.